dentarg/auth0-blog/_posts/2017-09-14-nextjs-3-release-what-is-new.markdown

 });
 ```

 This helps to load functionality on demand.
+Next.js supports server side rendering for dynamic imports which makes it incredibly awesome for you to avoid displaying the clients blank pages, flickering or loading spinners.

 ### 2. Static Export Support